microsoft/vscode-docs/docs/java/java-editing.md

 ### Override/Implement Methods

 With this source action, all the candidates are presented to you with a checklist.
-Then you can decide what to override or implement.
+You can then decide what to override or implement.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/override-implement-methods.mp4" type="video/mp4">